 In 2016, Y&H took over the management of EnsembleImpact’s national schools tour.
 We began to tour New Zealand play extracts, performed by young upcoming actors, to secondary schools up and down the country under the Y&H Tours banner.

-With the Y&H Tours now well and truly a fixture on the term 2 calendar and the schools Ambassador programme a firm Wellington favourite, Y&H is turning its attention to re-inventing the Festival of New Theatre and looking at ways to support the next generation of New Zealand actors and playwrights.
+With the Y&H Tours now well and truly a fixture on the term 2 calendar and the schools Ambassador programme a firm Wellington favourite, Y&H is turning its attention to re-inventing the Festival of New Theatre (as Y&H Playful) and looking at ways to support the next generation of New Zealand actors and playwrights.